qarchli/qarchli.github.io/_posts/2020-11-15-genetic-algorithms.md

 random.seed(seed)
 ```

-As depicted in the schema above, there are five main steps to implement a genetic algorithm.
+As depicted in the flowchart of *Figure 1*, there are five main steps to implement a genetic algorithm.
 The first one is initializing the population.

 ### 1. Initializing the population